 Students in orbit

-With their Celesta nanosatellite, UM students have just been selected by the European Space Agency for the "Fly Your Satellite" call for projects.
-Students with their feet firmly on the ground, but their heads already in the stars...
+With their Celesta nanosatellite, UM students have just been selected by the European Space Agency in the "Fly Your Satellite" call for projects.
+These students have their feet firmly on the ground, but their heads are already in the stars...

 Muriel Bernard (CSU supervisor), Denis Siveton, Baptiste Trotabas, Alexis Courtois, Maël Galliot, Raffaëllo Secondo, Xavier Laurand (CSU supervisor)

 This latest addition is called Celesta.
 It is the latest in a series of satellites designed by students at the University of Montpellier.
 The first of these, named Robusta, took off from Kourou in 2012.
-Like its predecessors from the Centre Spatial Universitaire de Montpellier, Celesta belongs to the family of nanosatellites: concentrates of technology that can measure from 10 to 50 cm on a side.
+Like its predecessors from the Montpellier University Space Center, Celesta belongs to the family of nanosatellites: concentrated pieces of technology measuring between 10 and 50 cm across.

 University Space Center

-Developed with the support of the European Nuclear Center Research , Celesta aims to measure radiation in the space environment.
-The winning students will receive support for their project from ESA experts, as well as a free launch from the International Space Station.
-This is further recognition for the Centre Spatial Universitaire (CSU) of the University of Montpellier, France's leading university space center.
+Produced with the support of the European Organization for Research , Celesta aims to measure radiation in the space environment.
+The winning students will benefit from ESA experts monitoring their project and a free launch from the International Space Station.
+This is further recognition for the University Space Center (CSU) at the University of Montpellier, France's leading university space center.

 Space professions

-Partners of the Centre Spatial Universitaire and of the Van Allen Foundation, which supports it financially and strategically, some of the biggest names in industry are patrons, helping these students throughout their studies.
-Students who are building their future in a promising field: that of space-related professions.
+Partners of the University Space Center and the Van Allen Foundation, which provides financial and strategic support, big names in industry are sponsors and help these students throughout their studies.
+Students who are building their future in a promising field: space-related professions.

 Mini maxis

-Tiny satellites, gigantic challenge.
-Nanosatellites represent a strategic niche in the fast-growing space discovery market.
+Tiny satellites, huge challenge.
+Because nanosatellites represent a strategic niche in the highly promising market of space exploration.
 Their main advantage?
-Their price: a few hundred thousand euros, a thousand times less than a large geostationary satellite.
+Their price: a few hundred thousand euros, or about a thousand times less than a large geostationary satellite.